AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 ## For Ledger Users

-### Q: I am a Leger Astar Native App User, what do I need to do?
+### Q: I am a Ledger Astar Native App User, what do I need to do?

 :::danger
 For Ledger users who use the native account ([Astar Native App](https://support.ledger.com/hc/en-us/articles/10971402968733-Astar-ASTR)), dApp staking V3 will be temporarily unavailable.